dfrunza/ashp4c/README.md

 ## Project status

 The compiler is under development and at this stage it doesn't output any code.

-What has been finished and tested:
-  - The lexer and parser.

-Under development:
-  - Name identification and type checking.
+The lexer and parser have been finished and tested, name indentification and type checking are work in progress.

 ## Building the compiler

-To build the `ashp4c` executable on a Linux OS, change the current directory to the root of the source tree and launch the `build.sh` script.
-The `gcc` C-compiler is required.
+Building the compiler executable requires a Linux OS and GCC.
+Change the current directory to the root of the source tree and launch the `build.sh` script.

 ## Tests

-To run all the tests, launch the script:
+'run_tests.sh' will run 'ashp4c' on a series of test P4 programs located in the 'testdata' folder:

 ```$ ./run_tests.sh```

 To test the parsing algorithm, edit a P4 source file and introduce an error somewhere.
-The compiler should be able to detect and report it.
+The compiler should be able to detect and report it:

-For example in this code fragment:

 ```
   apply {
     a(8w15,);
   }
 ```
-the error is caused by the trailing comma:
+In this code fragment the error is caused by the trailing comma:

 ```
 $ ./ashp4c testdata/action-param1.p4